 At home, you can make porchetta using either method, but it is a major pain to get the raw meat trimmed properly on special order.
 And you better have a lot of friends to enjoy it all.
 I have tried making porchetta with smaller hogs, but the taste and texture of suckling pigs is much different (that recipe is in my first book, Meathead: The Science of Great Barbecue and Grilling).
 The folks at Cook’s Illustrated and the New York Times tried to do it with pork shoulder.
 Don’t bother—it’s not even close.

-However, there is another path to porchetta nirvana taught to me by my friends Greg and Kristina Gaardbo of Chicago Culinary Kitchen in Palatine, IL.
-They do it with pork belly.
-But they do something clever to get it right.
+However, there is another path to nirvana — this delicious porcetta recipe taught to Meathead by Greg and Kristina featuring pork belly.
+The duo do something clever to get it right.
 Instead of just rolling up some belly, which works OK, they score the skin then butterfly it and roll it up.
 This technique gives you more surface and more flavor.
 It works much better.

 Greg and Kristina Gaardbo